Welcome to the Chahine Lab!

 We are interested in developing new therapies for cartilaginous tissues in the musculoskeletal system.
 Our focus is on spinal intervertebral discs, where we apply tools of bioengineering and biomechanics to understand degeneration and to develop regenerative strategies.
 We are also developing diagnostics biomarkers for back pain, the leading cause of disability worldwide.

-Iām an Associate Professor in the Department of Orthopedic Surgery, and have faculty affiliations with the Department of Biomedical Engineering, Cellular and Molecular Physiology & Biophysics program and the Columbia Stem Cell Initiative at Columbia University.
-I direct a multidisciplinary research lab, and serve as the Associate Director of the Carroll Laboratories for Orthopedic Surgery at Columbia University Medical Center.
+I’m an Professor of Biomedical Engineering in the Department of Orthopedic Surgery, and have faculty affiliations with the Department of Biomedical Engineering, Cellular and Molecular Physiology & Biophysics program and the Columbia Stem Cell Initiative at Columbia University.
+I direct a multidisciplinary research program that conducts basic science and translational research, and serve as the Associate Director of the Carroll Laboratories for Orthopedic Surgery at Columbia University Medical Center.
+I’m co-principal investigator of a NIAMS funded T32 pre-doctoral training grant, ‘Integrated Musculoskeletal Training Program’ at Columbia University.
 I also teach and mentor students at all levels, from undergraduate to post graduate levels in orthopedic research.

 Biography: Dr. Chahine holds a bachelor's degree in biomedical engineering from Boston University.
 She completed her graduate studies at Columbia University, having earned a Master of Science (2002), Master of Philosophy (2006) and Doctor of Philosophy (2006) in Biomedical Engineering.
 Dr. Chahine completed her post-doctoral training as an Ernest Lawrence Fellow at Lawrence Livermore National Laboratory (Department of Energy), where she trained in micro and nanotechnology.
 In 2009, she started a faculty position at the Feinstein Institute for Medical Research and Hofstra Northwell School of Medicine in New York.
 Dr. Chahine joined the faculty at Columbia University in 2017 as an Associate Professor in Orthopedic Surgery and Biomedical Engineering.